-16 A. This was fully discussed in Docket No. 830001-PU.
-On April 24, 1984, the Commission considered Tampa Electric's 17 request for reconsideration of Order No. 12645, entered in 18 19 the same docket (Generic Fuels' Issues).
-Tampa Electric 20 sought reconsideration of that portion of Order No. 12645 21 pertaining to which cost information should be considered 22 Tampa Electric's specific concern was that confidential.
-23 disclosure of F.O.B mine mouth and F.O.B plant price for 24 coal, in conjunction with available delivered prices at 25 terminal facilities, would result in the disclosure of proprietary confidential business information.
+This was fully discussed in Docket No. 830001-PD. Οn 16 A April 24, 1984, the Commission considered Tampa Electric's 17 request for reconsideration of Order No. 12645, entered in 18 the same docket (Generic Fuels Issues).
+Tampa Electric 19 sought reconsideration of that portion of Order No. 12645 20 pertaining to which cost information should be considered 21 confidential.
+Tampa Electric's specific concern was that 22 disclosure of F.O.B mine mouth and F.O.B plant price for 23 coal, in conjunction with available delivered prices at 24 25 terminal facilities, would result in the disclosure of proprietary confidential business information.
 The Commission agreed and determined that the F.O.B. mine mouth and plant prices should be reported on a "specified confidential" basis.
 The same circumstances exist today and the need for confidential treatment is just as critical now as it was in 1983.

-8 Q. Eow would you recommend the Commission approach its duty 9 of implementing Section 366.093, Florida Statutes?
+8 Q. How would you recommend the Commission approach its duty 9 of implementing Section 366.093, Florida Statutes?

-In the case of Tampa Electric's transportation affiliates, 11 λ. is there a reasonable probability the test should be: 12 that disclosure of the information in question will 13 adversely affect the affiliated company and, ultimately, 14 Tampa Electric and its Customers?
-If so, then the 15 information should be treated as specified confidential 16 exempt from public disclosure. information which is 17 Section 366.093, Florida Statutes, does not appear to 18 In the case of bids require a 100% probability of harm.
-19 or other contractual data, the test is only whether it 20 would "impair" the efforts of the public utility to 21 contract for services on favorable terms.
-If certain 22 information is disclosed and the disclosure only aids but 23 does not guarantee a competitor's ability to compete with 24 Tampa Electric's transportation affiliates, then this 25 information ought to be protected, even though its disclosure would not guarantee that the competitor will take business away from the Tampa Electric affiliate.
-Any more stringent or absolute a standard for confidentiality would demand more than is required under the statute.
-Stated differently, if the statute is administered in such a way as to prohibit only the disclosure of a specific cost, but not a myriad of related information bits or "hints" which enable a resourceful competitor to pinpoint come very close to the specific cost, then the OT protection afforded by the statute will indeed be hollow.
+In the case of Tampa Electric's transportation affiliates, 11 A., the test should be: is there a reasonable probability 12 the information in guestion will that disclosure of 13 adversely affect the affiliated company and, ultimately, 14 Tampa Electric and its Customers?
+IÍ so. then the 15 information should be treated as specified confidential 16 is exempt from public disclosure. information which 17 Section 366.093, Florida Statutes, does not appear to 18 require a 100% probability of harm.
+In the case of bids 19 or other contractual data, the test is only whether it 20 "impair" the efforts of the public utility 21 Monfg to 22 contract for services on favorable terms.
+If certain information is disclosed and the disclosure only aids but 23 does not guarantee a competitor's ability to compete with 24 Tampa Electric's transportation affiliates, then this 25 to be protected, even though its information ought disclosure would not cuarantee that the competitor will take business away from the Tampa Electric affiliate.
+Anv more stringent or absolute a standard for confidentiality would demand more than is required under the statute.
+Stated differently, if the statute is administered in such a way as to prohibit only the disclosure of a specific cost, but not a myriad of related information bits or "hints" which enable a resourceful competitor to pinpoint or come very close to the specific cost, then the protection afforded by the statute will indeed be hollow.
 In short, we advocate fully disclosing to the Commission the information it needs to perform its utility oversight function but because of the extreme sensitivity of the information, we advocate disclosing as little as possible to publicly accessible sources.
 Utility customers are the ultimate beneficiaries of this protection, and we hope the Commission will continue to administer the statute in a manner which maximizes such protection.